Category Archives: Tadejin Blog

 Little Egret on Tivat Salt Pans; Photo: Borut Rubinić

-We recommend visiting the reserve either early in the morning or later in the day, before the sunset.
-The lights are just amazing.
+We recommend visiting the reserve either early in the morning or later in the afternoon, just before sunset, when the light over the salt pans becomes truly spectacular.

 2. Exploring Mount Orjen